nhsconnect/FHIR-NRLS-API/README.md

 ValueSets
 ```

-We provide a complete set of instructions for you to get your CareConnect API working and compiled locally.
+We provide a complete set of instructions for you to get your API working and compiled locally.

 ### Running documentation locally